seandewar/paragon.vim/README.md

 })
 ```

-It may be possible that some highlights objectively suck, or that some plugins
+It may be possible that some highlights objectively suck (especially in light
+mode, as I don't use it much), or that some plugins you use are missing
-you use are missing highlights with this theme (as I personally don't use many
+highlights with this theme (as I personally don't use many plugins); feel free
-plugins); feel free to throw me a pull request to improve any such issues!
+to throw me a pull request to improve any such issues!

 ## What's with the name?